Center for the Study of Aging and Human Development

 Duke University School of Medicine

-A member of the U.S.-based Global Palliative Care Quality Alliance and the U.K.-based Worldwide Hospice Palliative Care Alliance , we are "intercontinental".
-A non-restrictive fact-finding delivery system, we are "open".
-A double-blind peer-reviewed non-degree and postdoctoral learning framework acknowledged by top-ranked Duke University School of Medicine , we are a "university".
-We devote ourselves exclusively to spirituality and health , placing emphasis on authorizations in, and recognition of exceptional achievement in, palliative communication , a specialized form of therapeutic rhetorical intervention that exemplifies the World Health Organization's definition of palliative care .
+A teaching member of the U.S.-based Global Palliative Care Quality Alliance and the U.K.-based Worldwide Hospice Palliative Care Alliance , we are "intercontinental".
+A non-restrictive research agenda, we are "open".
+A double-blind peer-reviewed service framework acknowledged by top-ranked Duke University School of Medicine , we are a "university".
+We devote ourselves exclusively to spirituality and health , placing emphasis on authorizations in, and recognition of exceptional achievement in, palliative communication , a specialized form of therapeutic intervention that exemplifies the World Health Organization's definition of palliative care .
 We cordially invite you , having faced, facing, or soon to be facing palliative challenges of your own, to the most exceptionally rewarding opportunity available for personal development and professional growth in the spirit of Duke Health , and ask, in support of our work, that you consider making a donation to help defray tuition costs of those for whom now is the time to respond to this calling.

-Intercontinental Open University, a double-blind peer-reviewed non-degree and postdoctoral learning framework, functions exclusively in the person of its volunteer-supported President and Chief Executive Officer, awarded inaugural membership in 2008 to the Society for Spirituality, Theology and Health , established in 2007, operated between 2007 and 2010 but no longer holding annual meetings , by the Center for Spirituality, Theology and Health , based in the Center for the Study of Aging and Human Development , at the Duke University School of Medicine, accredited regionally by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) , and professionally by the Liaison Committee on Medical Education (LCME) .
+Intercontinental Open University, a double-blind peer-reviewed teaching-focused, research-guided service framework, operates exclusively in the person of its volunteer-supported President and Chief Executive Officer, awarded inaugural membership in 2008 to the Society for Spirituality, Theology and Health , established in 2007 by the Center for Spirituality, Theology and Health , based in the Center for the Study of Aging and Human Development , at the Duke University School of Medicine, accredited regionally by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) , and professionally by the Liaison Committee on Medical Education (LCME) .

 Jewish historian, Flavius Josephus, portrays Pontius Pilate, Roman military governor, or procurator, of the imperial province of Judea from 26 to 36, as a harsh administrator who fails to understand the religious convictions and national pride of the Jews.
 Though he had complete judicial authority over all non-Roman citizens, many cases, particularly those relating to religious matters, were decided by the Sanhedrin, the Jewish supreme council and tribunal.
 Gospel accounts relate that after the Sanhedrin, lacking authority to impose the death penalty, finds Jesus guilty of blasphemy, it commits Him to the Roman court.
 Pilate refuses to approve the judgment without an investigation.
 The Jewish priests further accuse Jesus, and Pilate questions Him privately.
 Impressed with the dignity and frankness of Jesus' answers, Pilate tries to save Him but succumbs to two blind spots: Failure to understand his constituency, and fear of an uprising within it.
 He accedes to the demands of the populace, and Jesus is executed.

-Pilate Syndrome™, a communication anxiety-related mental disorder consistent in definition with that of the federally mandated disability determination process as noted by the National Academy of Sciences (2015, p.
+Pilate Syndrome™, a communication-dependent, anxiety-related mental disorder, consistent in definition with that of the federally mandated disability determination process as noted by the National Academy of Sciences (2015, p.
 122 ), is marked by two blind spots: failure and fear.
-For the caregiver, "failure to understand" a patient, and "fear of an uprising" in that patient, undermine that caregiver's therapeutic rhetorical intervention at the risk of disabling palliative communication , causing it to become dysfunctional, as opposed to enabling it , thus empowering it to become functional.
-With Bachner and Carmel (2009, p.
-530 ) having drawn attention to such a risk, Pilate Syndrome™ is style-identifiable and risk-assessable using the paired comparison equivalent of a global positioning system created and developed by the university's President and Chief Executive Officer, presented following double-blind peer review in 2008 at the 1st Annual Meeting of the Society for Spirituality, Theology and Health at the Duke University School of Medicine, and alpha-tested in primary care facilities for five years, as well as beta-tested in a wide variety of diverse pastoral settings for ten years.
+For the caregiver, "failure to understand" a patient, and "fear of an uprising" in that patient, undermine that caregiver's therapeutic intervention at the risk of disabling palliative communication , thus causing it to become dysfunctional, as opposed to enabling it , thus empowering it to become functional.
+With Constantopoulos (1999, p. vi, vii, 2, 22 and 99 [cf. Gardner ] ) having laid the initial groundwork, nearly two decades ago, for the assessment of such a risk, and with Bachner and Carmel (2009, p.
+530 ) having drawn attention, a decade later, to that same risk, Pilate Syndrome™ is, at long last, style-identifiable and, accordingly, risk-assessable using the paired comparison equivalent of a global positioning system, created and developed by the former, the university's President and Chief Executive Officer, presented following double-blind peer review in 2008 at the 1st Annual Meeting of the Society for Spirituality, Theology and Health at the Duke University School of Medicine, alpha-tested in primary care facilities for five years, and beta-tested in a wide variety of diverse pastoral settings for ten years.